Rock You Like a Hurricane

 "Rock You Like a Hurricane" is a song by the German hard rock band Scorpions, considered their signature song.
-The song was released as the lead single from their ninth studio album, Love at First Sting (1984).
+It was released as the lead single from their ninth studio album, Love at First Sting (1984).
 It was written by Klaus Meine, Herman Rarebell, Rudolf Schenker and arranged/produced by Dieter Dierks.
 The lyrics of "Rock You Like a Hurricane" also reference the title of the album on which it originally appeared – Love at First Sting.

-Musical style

-The song is a combination of glam metal, heavy metal, hard rock, and arena rock.

 Chart performance

 "Rock You Like a Hurricane" reached number 25 in the US Billboard Hot 100, greatly contributing to the album's success, and MTV put the video in heavy rotation.

 Accolades

-In 2006, VH1 named "Rock You Like a Hurricane" number 31 on their 40 Greatest Metal Songs and in 2009 it was named the 18th greatest hard rock song of all time also by VH1.
+In 2002, the Carolina Hurricanes used "Rock You Like a Hurricane" alongside their mascot Stormy as an intro for their team and Stormy plants a storm warning flag into PNC Arena.
+In 2009 it was named the 18th greatest hard rock song of all time also by VH1.
 On 15 November 2010 it was named the fourth best riff of the 1980s.
-The racetrack depicted on the single's sleeve corresponds to the Circuito Permanente de Jerez, located in Spain.
+The racetrack depicted on the single's sleeve corresponds to the Circuito de Jerez, located in Spain.